mariomac/goblog/README.md

 # GoBlog

-A homecrafted Blog Written in Golang as a learning exercise
+A homecrafted Blog Written in Golang as a learning exercise.
+If you want to see how it looks, go to my home page: [macias.info](http://macias.info)

 ## Blog Structure